skvrahul/SwiggyOrderHooks/README.md

 # SwiggyOrderHooks

-SwiggyOrderHooks allows anyone who manages a restaurant on Swiggy (the food aggregation app) to programatically listen into order updates and run custom code or logic upon receiving an order.
+SwiggyOrderHooks allows anyone who manages a restaurant on Swiggy (the food aggregation app) to listen into order updates and run custom code/logic upon receiving an order.

 ## Install